Majapahit: Relations with regional powers

 Majapahit overlordship upon Malay states of Sumatra was demonstrated by the rule of Adityawarman of Malayupura.
 Adityawarman, the cousin of King Jayanegara, was raised within Majapahit palace and rose to become a senior minister in Majapahit court.
 He was sent to led Majapahit military expansion to conquer east coast region in Sumatra.
 Adityawarman then founded the royal dynasty of Minangkabau in Pagarruyung and presided over the central Sumatra region to take control of the gold trade between 1347 and 1375.

 Within Indonesian archipelago, Majapahit saw itself as the centre of a huge mandala.
 This notion is demonstrated by its three-tier administrative hierarchy; Nagara Agung, Mancanegara, and Nusantara.

 In Sumatran front, Majapahit did capture Palembang, Jambi and Dharmasraya, invade Pasai, and it also saw the settlement of Tumasik, that later become Kingdom of Singapura, as its rebellious colony, and thus deal with them accordingly.

 In later years after the era of Hayam Wuruk, Majapahit has lost their grips on some of their overseas possessions.
 This led to the thrive and the rise of several polities previously held under Majapahit domination, such as Brunei and Malacca.
 The rise of Malacca in the 15th century, in particular, is important, because it represents Majapahit eventual failure to control Malacca strait.
 Previously Majapahit tried to contain the rise of a potential regional rival; a Malay polity in par with Srivijaya, by punishing a rebellion in Palembang and capturing Singapura.
 In this sense, Malacca was indeed the rival of Majapahit in the competition to dominate the archipelagic realm.
 Despite this perceived rivalry, in practice, however, the two kingdoms had some close and intense economic and cultural relations.
-At that time, the trade link between Majapahit ports of Hujung Galuh and Tuban with the port of Melaka must be thriving.
+At that time, the trade link between Majapahit ports of Hujung Galuh and Tuban with the port of Melaka must have thrived.

 Majapahit true rival for domination, however, was the powerful Ming Chinese.
 After the fall of Yuan, the Ming Emperor eager to project his power into Southeast Asia.
 On the other hand, Majapahit saw this archipelagic realm as theirs and unwelcome to any perceived Chinese interference.
 After Majapahit was weakened by Paregreg civil war, and incessant conflicts among its nobles, the arrival of the formidable Ming treasure voyages led by Zheng He upon Majapahit shores has pushed Majapahit prestige and power to the side.
 Ming on the other hand, actively support the rise of Malacca.
 This Ming protection has made Majapahit unwilling and unable to push Malacca anymore.

 Majapahit ultimate nemesis, however, was located very close at home; the Demak Sultanate on the northern coast of Central Java.
 Ming support to Malacca, and Malacca active proselytizing of Islam, has led to the thriving and rise of Muslim traders community in the archipelago, including in Majapahit ports on the north coast of Java.
 This in turn gradually corroded the prestige of Javanese Hindu-Buddhist kingship, and after several generations, led to the fall of once-mighty Majapahit empire.